sachinm001/PaaS-Serverless-Arch/Hands-on lab/06-Create-the-data-export-workflow.md

 ## Task 2: Configure the Logic App to export data

+In this task, you will be configuring logic app to export the license plate data to the storage, if there is no data to export then it will send an email to customer service regarding that.

 1. In the [Azure portal](https://portal.azure.com), navigate to the **hands-on-lab-SUFFIX** resource group.